bowen1248/chain_reaction_game/README.md

 # Chain Reaction Framework

+#h1 A very simple framework of chain reaction using C++ language.

 Apply the knowledge learned form the course of data structure and implement a competitive algorithm for the Critical Mass game.

 Compile Command: